 It is touted that another of the benefits of Ginkgo Biloba is to alleviate cognitive decline in older adults.
 The recommended dosage is 40-120 mg, three times a day.
 It is best to take it with a meal.
 Otherwise, you increase the possibility of having an upset stomach.

 Caution: You should never ever consume the seeds of the ginkgo tree.
 It does not matter if they are raw or roasted.
 They are poisonous!

 So here we go again with the flavonoids.
 Flavonoids are a type of polyphenol.
 Polyphenols are a type of chemical that is in plants.
-A primary health benefit is that they are antioxidants which combat cell damage.
+A primary health benefit is that they are antioxidants that combat cell damage.

 The recognized extracts of the ginkgo tree contain 22–27% flavone glycosides and 5–7% terpene lactones.
-The bottle of the supplement often lists the supplement as having is 24% flavonol with 6% terpene.
+The bottle of the supplement often lists the supplement as having 24% flavonol with 6% terpene.
 This is the standard amount.

-The World Federation of Societies of Biological Psychiatry (WFSBP) recommends 240 mg per day of ginkgo biloba.
+The World Federation of Societies of Biological Psychiatry (WFSBP) recommends 240 mg per day of Ginkgo Biloba.
 More is definitely not better.
 Studies have proven that if the herb is taken at the recommended dosage of up to 240 mg per day, there are no relevant interactions and the herb is safe for human consumption.

 Ginkgo will not cure all of your ailments but it may delay some of your symptoms and should be used to help our anti-aging.
 Heaven knows we all have enough senior moments.
 But if it reduces them even a little, it is worth the trouble to take the supplement.